• Post a Project

 by Hannah Hicklen, Content Marketing Manager at Clutch

-Companies today collect and process unfathomable amounts of data: customer details, financial transactions, proprietary algorithms, employee records, and more.
-Artificial intelligence's (AI) growing use has only generated more data.
-Every model trained, every insight earned, and every automated process relies on the data you need to run your company.
-That makes your company an attractive target.
+Companies today collect and process massive amounts of data: customer information, financial transactions, proprietary algorithms, employee records, and more.
+The rise of artificial intelligence (AI) has only added to this data volume, as every model trained, insight generated, and automated process relies on the information that keeps your business running.
+This makes companies highly attractive targets for cybercriminals.

 Looking for a IT Services agency?